2006 United States Senate election in California

 The 2006 United States Senate election in California was held November 7, 2006.
 Incumbent Democratic U.S. Senator Dianne Feinstein won re-election to her third full term.

 Feinstein stood against Republican Dick Mountjoy, who had never held a statewide elected position, but had been a state senator for several years.
 Also running was Libertarian Michael Metti, Don Grundmann of the American Independent Party, Todd Chretien of the Green Party and Marsha Feinland of the Peace and Freedom Party.

 Because California is a state that requires a large amount of money to wage a competitive statewide campaign, it is not unusual - as was the case for this race - for a popular incumbent to have no significant opponent.
 Several prominent Republicans, such as Bill Jones, Matt Fong, and others, declined to run, and a previously announced challenger, businessman Bill Mundell, withdrew his declaration after determining he would not be a self-funded candidate (as Michael Huffington was in the 1994 election).
-Since Feinstein's death in 2023, this is the most recent U.S. Senate election in California and latest U.S. Senate election of any state in the nation where both major party Senate nominees are deceased.
+This is the most recent Senate election in California where both major candidates are deceased.